-Jenny Sealey, Stephen Poliakoff, Kevin Whately Receive Fellowships at The Royal Festival Hall Today
+Jenny Sealey, Stephen Poliakoff and Kevin Whately to Receive Fellowships at The Royal Festival Hall, Dec 9

-Today, Monday 9 December, The Royal Central School of Speech and Drama hosts its annual Graduation Ceremony at The Royal Festival Hall.
-Alongside a class of new graduates, Central awards fellowships to three extraordinary members of the industry: Stephen Poliakoff, Jenny Sealey and Kevin Whately.
+On Monday 9 December, The Royal Central School of Speech and Drama will host its annual Graduation Ceremony at The Royal Festival Hall.
+Alongside a class of new graduates, Central will award fellowships to three extraordinary members of the industry: Stephen Poliakoff, Jenny Sealey and Kevin Whately.

 Multi-Award winning playwright, director and scriptwriter Stephen Poliakoff is one of the leading dramatists currently working in the industry.
 Nominated for an Olivier Award for his play Blinded by the Sun, his prolific works have received BAFTA, Broadcasting Critics, Critics' Circle, Emmy, Evening Standard, Golden Globe, Prix Italia, Peabody, Royal Television Society and South Bank Awards.
 Poliakoff was the writer in residence at the National Theatre from 1976-78 and has also worked with the Royal Shakespeare Company and the BBC.
 A Fellow of The Royal Society of Literature, he was awarded a CBE in 2007.